subhajitdey78/CRM-APP/README.md

 ```

 # Folder configuration
-The first 20 folders are for the bakend development course.
+The first 20 folders are for the backend development course.
 The Rest of the folders are for the frontend development course.